 - Login page.
-This is the page members will use to login to the membership site and access the content.
+This is the page members will use to log in to the membership site and access the content.

 The great thing about Paid Member Subscriptions is that it automatically creates all three pages for you using shortcodes.
 If you’d like more control, you can edit the pages by opening them on the Edit Page screen.

-- Register – The plugin adds a registration form to the page that people can use to register for their membership tier of choice.
+- Register – The WordPress plugin adds a registration form to the page that people can use to register for their membership tier of choice.

-- Account – This is the member account page which lets members edit their account information and manage subscriptions.
+- Account – This is the member account page that lets members edit their account information and manage subscriptions.
 You might want to rename the account page to something like My Membership Account or My Account.

-- Login – This is a simple login page that allows members to login to the membership site and access content.
+- Login – This is a simple login page that allows members to log in to the membership site and access content.

 If someone accidentally lands on a page or post they’re not authorized to see, the Paid Member Subscriptions plugin will display a restriction message.
 You can customize this restriction message by heading over to Settings from the Paid Member Subscriptions menu item and clicking on the Content Restriction tab.